 We understand that choosing the right courses and graduation plan can be difficult.
-A detailed description of the four year plan and available endorsements provided by McKinney ISD are included in this planning guide.
 While this process may seem complex, you should be encouraged to know that we have an entire team of counselors and campus staff ready to help guide you.
-The academic programs in McKinney ISD are rigorous and relevant to your needs, not only today, but for tomorrow.
-We encourage you to challenge yourself when choosing courses, and choose a career path that will help you achieve all of your aspirations.
+The academic programs in McKinney ISD are rigorous and relevant to your needs, not only for today, but for tomorrow too.
+We encourage you to challenge yourself when choosing courses and to choose a career path that will help you achieve all your aspirations.

-Please carefully review the courses and graduation programs covered in the Academic Planning Guide, and seek input from your parent(s) or guardian(s).
+Please carefully review the courses and graduation programs covered in the Academic Planning Guide (APG) and seek input from your parent(s) or guardian(s).
 It is important for you to remember that your school counselor is a valuable resource for answers to questions.
 In addition, McKinney ISD has made available for all 6th-12th grade students a college and career online planning tool, Naviance, to help students successfully create a four-year high school graduation plan.
-See your counselor for more details and information.
-Remember, a counselor's primary responsibility is to be available to you and to help you as you develop a plan that meets your individual needs.
+Be on the lookout for invitations to special meetings this spring and take our supplemental online course to help answer some common questions: www.tinyurl.com/apgcourse

-We hope that you will have fun and enjoy the process of planning for what we all desire to be the best of experiences for you.
-You have the unique privilege of choosing courses and a career path that will help you prepare for your future, wherever that journey takes you.
-So, take your time and choose a graduation plan equipped with courses that will inspire you, challenge you, and set you on a path for success.
-On behalf of the McKinney ISD staff and Board of Trustees, I wish you success in the upcoming year, and we look forward to doing whatever we can to ensure that you are successful.
+We hope that you will have fun and enjoy the process as you imagine next year!
+Take your time and choose a graduation plan equipped with courses that will inspire you, challenge you, and set you on a path to success.

-Sincerely,

-Rick McDaniel, Ed.D.
-Superintendent

-R. McDaniel
+On behalf of the McKinney ISD staff and Board of Trustees, I wish you success in the upcoming year, and we look forward to doing all we can to ensure that you are successful.

+Sincerely, Shawn Pratt McKinney ISD Superintendent

-23-24 ACADEMIC PLANNING GUIDE MISD VISION, MISSION AND BELIEFS
+MISD VISION, MISSION AND BELIEFS